 We have a class teacher and a teaching assistant in every class providing support in a variety of ways.
 For example at carpet learning times, in small group activities and where appropriate on a 1:1 basis.
-Some classes, where there are additional needs, will have further adult support to meet the more specific needs of SEND learners.
+Some classes may have further adult support to meet more significant needs.